slowernews/wisdom-tldr/chapters/chapter_1_self.md

 What skills are you missing to be able to do what you want?
 What skills do others have who possess what you wan allen tucker

-What does it mean to be you?
-Who are you?

 “It seems so easy because you hang out with yourself all day,” she said.
 “But it’s so easy to get distracted by who you feel you should be… or who you wish you were.
 Or who other people expect you to be.” it’s OK to stop doing things that should make you feel good, but don’t.

 Step 1: Do less of what you don’t like doing -- unless it is limiting you Step 2: Do more of what you like doing
-Step 3: Use envy
-“Envy is painful, but it’s a very helpful emotion for a happy life.
+Step 3: Use envy “Envy is painful, but it’s a very helpful emotion for a happy life.
 It’s a giant red arrow sign standing over someone’s head saying, ‘They've got something you want.’”

-> *'It’s hard to beat a person who never gives up.' -- Babe Ruth*

 DO THE WORK
 > *'Work until your idols become your rivals.'*